couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-release-notes.markdown

 This release is our second minor release for Couchbase Server 2.0 after a 2.1 release.
-In 2.1, we added some major enhancements for Disk IO optimization, XDCR optimization, Hostname management and many more and also fixed some critical bugs.
-The 2.2 will be more focused enhancing some key area which includes:
+In 2.1, we added some major enhancements for Disk IO optimization, XDCR optimization, hostname management and also fixed some critical bugs.
+The 2.2 enhances some key areas which include:

  * XDCR protocol update to use memcached, see [Behavior and Limitations](#couchbase-admin-tasks-xdcr-functionality).

  * Managing expired and deleted data efficiently.
 Better handling of persisted delete tombstones and automated purging of tombstones.
+See [Disk Storage](#couchbase-introduction-architecture-diskstorage).

- * Read-only admin user and reset password for administrator.
+ * Read-only admin user and ability to reset password for administrators.

 In addition, this release will try to address some existing issues that customers are facing: